4d/docs/docs/Project/exporting.md

 If the conversion was successful and no blocking errors encountered, the following dialog box is diplayed:
 ![](../assets/en/exportProj2.png)

 - **Reveal log**: highlights the conversion log file on your disk.
-Reading this file is highly recommenced in any case since the conversion process could have modified some parts of the application (see [Check the conversion](#check-the-conversion)).
+Reading this file is highly recommended in any case since the conversion process could have modified some parts of the application (see [Check the conversion](#check-the-conversion)).

 - **Open project**: restarts the 4D application and loads the converted project.